Apantesis quenseli (Paykull, 1793)

 Photograph copyright: Merrill A. Peterson

-Males are similar to Holoarctia sordida, another black and white alpine tiger moth.
-These species are easily separated because G. quenseli has extensive pale veins, limited to the wing base in H. sordida.
-Females of G. quenseli resemble Grammia speciosa.
-This species lacks all transverse lines other than the postmedial region line, including the pale bar near the end of the cell found in all G. quenseli.
-The basal antennae of G. quenseli is pale, black in G. speciosa.
+Males are similar to Chelis sordida, another black and white alpine tiger moth.
+These species are easily separated because A. quenseli has extensive pale veins, limited to the wing base in C. sordida.
+Females of A. quenseli resemble Apantesis speciosa.
+This species lacks all transverse lines other than the postmedial region line, including the pale bar near the end of the cell found in all A. quenseli.
+The basal antennae of A. quenseli is pale, black in A. speciosa.

 This is an arctic and alpine species that occurs in alpine tundra at high elevations in the northern Rocky Mountain region.